writersglen/erlPress_core/README.md

 See [Programmer Guide](src/guide/programmer_guide.txt) for API details.

 **erlPress_core**, is a work-in-progress.
 Should you find deficiencies or rough-edges, please let us know.
-The **MIT license** encourages evolution toward world-class print-media design and development applications ranging from business cards to books.
+The **MIT license** encourages evolution toward world-class print-media applications ranging from business cards to books.

 Imagine: